The Power of Food

 Review on Food Energetic Actions and Historical Anecdotal Evidence

 Using Food Therapy in Your Practice

-Case Studies - TCVM Diagnosis, Recipe Formulation, and Balancing
+Putting Everything Together: TCVM Diagnosis, Recipe Formulation, and Balancing (Demo & Case Studies)

 Students in the Veterinary Food Therapy course are eligible for the Certified Veterinary Food Therapist certification, endorsed by Chi University.
 The CVFT certification requirements are as follows:

 Be a veterinarian